knative/specs/specs/eventing/control-plane.md

 events to the Subscriptions `spec.subscriber`.
 The Channel MAY send some events to the Subscription before prior to the Subscription's `Ready` condition being set to `true`.
-When a Subscription is deleted, the Channel MAY send some additional events to the Subscription's `spec.subscriber`.
+When a Subscription is deleted, the Channel MAY send some additional events to the Subscription's `spec.subscriber` after the deletion.

 <!--
 TODO: channel-compatible CRDs (Channelable)